-If serial line sync mode is enabled (#iiSyncMode=Y), sending a pulse (for example, by pressing any key) causes the MicroCAT to wake up, take a sample, store the data in FLASH memory, transmit the data (if #iiTxSyncMode=Y), and go to sleep.
+If serial line sync mode is enabled (#iiSyncMode=Y), sending a pulse (for example, by pressing any key) causes the MicroCAT to wake up, run the pump for 1.0 second (if the conductivity frequency from the last sample was greater than #iiMinCondFreq=), take a sample, store the data in FLASH memory, transmit the data (if #iiTxSyncMode=Y), and go to sleep.
 Note that data sampled via serial line sync mode cannot be transmitted real-time for systems with more than one MicroCAT on-line, because all of the MicroCATs will attempt to respond at the same time.